About Bench Shows

 - For any show such as Saluda Coon Dog Days which awards King/Queen of Show they will each receive 5 pts per dog defeated.

 The top 3 dogs in each breed according to the bench show rankings will receive recognition at the following year’s World Bench Show.
 Awards for 2015 winners will be announced.

 *Annual World Bench Show Explained

-2017 World Bench Show date, location and judging to be announced soon!
+World Bench Show date, location and judging will always be posted to the home page with the World Hunt info once plans are finalized.
 Entries open at 9:00AM and close at 11:00AM $40 entry fee, show to follow approximately 11:30AM.
-There will be no pre-qualifying and an awards ceremony will take place to honor the 2016 breed race winners.
+There will be no pre-qualifying and an awards ceremony will take place to honor the previous year’s breed race winners.
 The World Show will have open dogs competing first then advancing to compete with Champion class dogs for BOB male and female.
 They will then compete for Best World Champion either a male or female.
 These final 7 will compete for Overall Show & Reserve.
-See World Show Format chart.Send questions to: firstname.lastname@example.org or give us a call 919-816-3909 or call toll free: 1-888-4DOGHUNT (1-888-436-4486)
+See World Show Format chart.Send questions to: email@example.com or give us a call 919-816-3909 or call toll free: 1-888-4DOGHUNT (1-888-436-4486)